This guide is a practical runbook for deploying NodeTool end-to-end with the unified server entrypoint (nodetool serve).

 Production Checklist

-• ENV=production
+• NODETOOL_ENV=production

 • SECRETS_MASTER_KEY set

-• /health and /ping are green
+• /health and /ready are green

 • Unauthorized access to protected endpoints returns 401/403